Bob Stupak: Career

 Following army service at Fort Knox, Stupak started a coupon book company in 1964, at age 22, offering two-for-one restaurant discounts, which he relocated to Australia in 1965.
 Stupak moved back to Las Vegas in 1971, where he purchased the Chateau Vegas restaurant near the Las Vegas Convention Center.

 Stupak bought a 1.5 acre parcel north of Sahara Avenue at Las Vegas Boulevard South.
 On March 31, 1974, Bob Stupak's World Famous Historic Gambling Museum opened.
 "The name was about 10 ft longer than the casino", Stupak recalled years later.
 On May 21, an air conditioner caught fire and the building burned down.

 Two years later, Valley Bank's Perry Thomas loaned Stupak a million dollars to build the original Vegas World on the site of the former gambling museum.
 In 1979.
 Stupak opened Bob Stupak's Vegas World hotel and casino known for its promotions and the world's largest sign (which later blew down in a wind storm), and new twists on games, including the world's first quarter million and million dollar jackpot.
 At its peak in the mid-1980s, Vegas World grossed in excess of $100 million per year.

 He bought the Vault casino at 22 Fremont Street in downtown Las Vegas and changed its name to Glitter Gulch, which opened in October 1980.
 A cowgirl sign above named Sassy Sally, later Vegas Vickie, became well-known as the 1994 mock bride of Vegas Vic sign at the Pioneer Club.
 The sign (subsequently, above strip club Girls of Glitter Gulch) was dismantled in 2017 for redevelopment of the site, and the 20-foot Vegas Vickie sign was given a new home and namesake cocktail lounge at the new Circa Resort & Casino.

-Stupak donated $100,000 to the United Negro College Fund in exchange for a chance to play with the Harlem Globetrotters.
-He got his wish, and his appearance on the court in a Globetrotters uniform during one of their games shooting hoops made international news.
+Stupak donated $100,000 to the United Negro College Fund in exchange for a chance to play with Harlem Globetrotters His appearance reportedly made international news.
+He got his wish and appeared in a Globetrotters game, shooting free throws.

 Then, taking a page from Donald Trump with his Trump board game, Stupak came up with his own board game he called Stupak after Trump declined his million dollar challenge for charity playing Trump: The Game.